troy-chainguard-dev/cyber-bay-sample-app/README.md

 ## Migrating From Upstream to Chainguard

-One of the key benefits of Chainguard images is how straightforward it is to migrate from upstream images.
-Let's walk through the Python backend as an example to see what's involved.
+Let's take a closer look at Chainguard images work differently from upstream images using our Python container as an example.

 ### Legacy Dockerfile (Upstream Python)